All Episodes

 So I was getting a little bit depressed now.

-I got an answer that was fairly close to being accurate, but then the answer had to be qualified by saying that the people who wrote the principles down, eh, not that big a deal.
+I got an answer that was fairly close to being accurate, but then the answer had to be qualified by saying that the people who wrote the principles down, yeah, not that big a deal.

-So I said, Really, it's interesting that you say that.
+So I said, really, it's interesting that you say that.

 I said, you know what happened in Philadelphia in 1776 was a miracle.